While not mandatory by law, having a written employment contract is highly recommended in Hong Kong for both employers and employees.

 Does this all sound too daunting?
 Don't worry — Air Corporate is here to help.

 We recommend hiring an independent legal practitioner who can draft employment contracts.
-Our experts can clarify your doubts so that you can have access to standard employment contracts and hire without breaking a sweat.
+Our experts can clarify your doubts so that you can access standard employment contracts and hire without sweat.

-Also, we are happy to help you with incorporating and registering your Hong Kong Company.
+Also, we are happy to help you incorporate and register your Hong Kong Company.

 Just focus on your business.
 We are here to take care of the rest.